mjackson/redemption-from-callback-hell/OUTLINE.md

     * You can think of it as an asynchronous var
   * Has a single method, "then"
     * Super simple spec is important
-    * In contrast to so-called "flow control" libraries with massive APIs
+    * In contrast to libs like async.js (18 methods just for "flow control")
   * Parallels synchronous programming paradigms

 ### then